rusyasoft/rusyasoft.github.io/_posts/2020-06-01-graphdb-introduction.md

 Partner and Vukotic’s experiment seeks to find friends-of-friends in a social network, to a maximum depth of five.
 Social network containing 1,000,000 people each with approximately 50 friends.
 At depth two (Friends-of-Friends) relational database and graph database perform well enough, although Neo4j query runs in two-thirds the time of relational database.
 Starting from depth three RDBMs solution is unacceptable for the real-time service (it takes 30 seconds)

-Another quick example for user's order history can be modelled as follows:
+Another quick example for user’s order history can be modelled as follows:

 ![img](/assets/2020/graphDbImages/8-ModelingUserOrderHistory.png)